 - Voicemails: Voice message content, date, and time

 We use this information to provide you with the Service, which includes a persistent history of your interactions with other users.
-You should be aware that all messages and content you share in a room, including personal information about you or others, will be available to all other participants in that room, including participants who join the room after you share messages or content.
+You should be aware that all messages and content you share in a space, including personal information about you or others, will be available to all other participants in that space, including participants who join the space after you share messages, content or whiteboards.

-If you choose to enable optional location-sharing, we will collect your geographic location (latitude, longitude, and city) when you send a message or share content in a room.
-We collect this information so that it can be shared with other users in the room.
+If you choose to enable optional location-sharing, we will collect your geographic location (latitude, longitude, and city) when you send a message or share content in a space.
+We collect this information so that it can be shared with other users in the space.

 If you use the Service on your mobile device, upon sign-up you will have the option of sharing your calendar and/or contacts with the Service mobile application.
 This calendar and contact information is accessed only by the application locally on your mobile device and is not shared with Cisco unless and until:

 - you interact with a contact from your mobile device contact list using the Service, in which case we collect information only about that user.
 The Service mobile application uses this information to make it easier for you to connect with your contacts

 - you create a space from a calendar event using the Service, in which case, we collect the information in the meeting invitation, including the date, time, duration, and meeting participants